Newborn Digestion: The FAQ on Breast Milk Stool - Judes Family Skip to content

 What Does Diarrhea Look Like in Breastfed Babies?

 Breastfeeding protects against diarrhea.
-Thus, thin stool is often quite normal and not considered diarrhea.
+Therefore, thin stool is often quite normal and not considered diarrhea.

 If your child actually has diarrhea, you may notice an unusual color, smell, or consistency.
 The stool is exceptionally watery or occurs much more frequently than usual, and the child seems unwell?
 Then it is highly likely that your child is currently fighting an infection.
 As soon as your child starts on solid food, the risk of diarrhea also increases.
 Unhygienic solid foods or dirty objects the child puts in their mouth often trigger diarrhea.